3 f’s Club

 Future meeting dates are provisional at this time and will be confirmed nearer the time.
 All are evening events (except where indicated), times vary, to be confirmed nearer the time:

-The Club meets every Monday at 12 noon, when people gather on the ground floor for a chat before going to the hall upstairs for a two course lunch.
+The Lunch Bunch meets every Monday at 12 noon, when people gather on the ground floor for a chat before going to the hall upstairs for a two course lunch.
 A good time of friendship and fellowship is had by all ages.
-The cost is £4 and there is no need to book in advance.
+The cost is £5 and there is no need to book in advance.

 This group meets every Monday evening on the ground floor from 7.30pm, except for bank holidays and the occasional ‘night out’.
 Anyone bringing a craft is welcome; individual projects have included cross-stitch and tapestry pictures, patchwork quilts, knitting, even mending.
 If you want to try a new craft but don’t know how to go about it there will surely be one of us who can put you on the right path.
 We have even given a Turkish au pair an evening’s instant tuition in patchwork.
 Teamwork in the past has produced quilts for national exhibition, a group of kneelers for the Naomi House children’s hospice and a quilt for the Phyllis Tuckwell hospice, as well as felt stockings for the High Cross Christmas offerings.